-38. Norway noted Liechtenstein's preparations for the ratification of important human rights conventions and its commitment to strengthen the rights of minorities, since the first cycle.
-It noted with encouragement Liechtenstein's goal to reach an Official Development Assistance of 0.7 per cent of its GNI.
+38. Norway noted the preparations by Liechtenstein for the ratification of important human rights conventions and its commitment to strengthen the rights of minorities, since the first cycle.
+It noted with encouragement the country's goal of attributing 0.7 per cent of its GNI to ODA.
 Norway requested to know how Liechtenstein addressed the underrepresentation of women in elected and appointed bodies and particular how it would secure the increase of parliamentary seats for women in the elections of February 2012.
 It noted that CERD and the Council of Europe had indicated that there was room for improvement in combating racism and ensuring the rights of minorities.
 Norway made recommendations.